-This course is for Master students Public Administration, track Economics and Governance only.
+This course is for Master students of Public Administration, track Economics and Governance only.
 This course assumes knowledge of quantitative research methods and socio-economic policy analysis at third-year bachelor level.

 In this course students master modern methods of applied empirical research.
 We focus on empirical methods that uncover the causal impact of public policies.
 For example, what is the impact of subsidised childcare on female labour participation, or what is the impact of an extra year of schooling on your salary?
 Students also learn how to apply these methods using a ‘hands-on’ approach.
-Indeed, the quantitative part of the course has two elements.
+Indeed the course has two elements.
 First, we review the modern methods in a series of lectures, where we illustrate the methods with real life examples, and at the end of the lectures there is written mid-term test.
 Next, students then apply one of the methods to study the causal impact of a public policy, using a data set that will be handed to them by the instructors or using a data set that the students plan to use for their thesis.
 During this part of the course we will have weekly consultation sessions.
 At the end of the course students give a presentation where they present their research.
 Students do not have to write a paper.

 Identify appropriate methods of analysis and research techniques to answer a specific research question;

 Understand modern applied empirical methods and the underlying assumptions;